operand/agency/README.md

   so networked backends or services will execute in parallel.

   For blocking processes, it's recommended to use the `AMQPSpace` class and run heavy computations in isolation to avoid blocking other agents.
+Multiprocessing support is also planned as another option for avoiding the GIL.

 * This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.